cakyus/pecel/README.md

 ```
 if i > 10 then
-  -- statements ..

 else if i > 9 then
-  -- statements ..

 else
-  -- statements ..

 end if
 ```